Yujinginging/PiggyWar_GMDAssignment/README.md

 ### YOUTUBE Link:
 https://youtu.be/1OFjbyesYdI
+You can only open the video through the link here!

 ### WebGl:
 https://yujinginging.github.io/
 (It is uploaded in the github repository: Yujinginging /Yujinginging.github.io)
+If you have problem clicking buttons after loading, try FULL SCREEN, then it will be fine with both full screen play mode or normal screen mode!
+#####  Every time you enter the game through this link, your play history will be cleaned and restart from beginning!

 ### Helps from third party/Asset:
 1. images: